 Should I refuse the Breathalyzer test?

-The best choice is to not drink and drive – ever – but if you find yourself being pulled over by police after making a poor choice to drink and drive, you have some decisions to make.
-First, you should remember that you have the right to counsel before answering any questions made by police.
-You should make good use of that right and call us at (585) 485-0025
+The best choice is to not drink and drive – ever – but if you find yourself being pulled over by police after consuming any amount of alcohol, you have some decisions to make.

 When you should take the Breathalyzer Test:

-If you have never been convicted of DWI, and if you have consumed no more than 2 bottled beers over the prior 4 - 5 hours, you may be better off taking a Breathalyzer chemical test.
+If you have consumed no more than 2 bottled beers over the prior 4 - 5 hours, and if you have had nothing to drink within the last 2 hours, you may be better off taking a "Breathalyzer" chemical test.
 It should show that your BAC was below a .08%, and taking the test could save your driving privileges.

 Again, even if you choose to take the test, you should not take the field sobriety tests.
 I have seen sober attorneys attempt to take those tests and fail.
 Field sobriety tests are designed to be failed, so you should never take them.